 Conversations continue following the reading.
 As people finish eating, the presider or deacon reads from John's Gospel.
+The people stand for the reading of the Gospel.

 Presider The Holy Gospel of our Savior Jesus Christ according to John.

 People Glory to you, Lord Christ.